 The 1993 Royal Rumble

-As the 1993 Royal Rumble approached, with the traditional WrestleMania number one contender for the title up for grabs for the very first time, many new talents and more prominent names seemed to be working in other contests as opposed to the 30-man showpiece.
-Hart defended his title against newcomer Scott “Razor Ramon” Hall in another excellent championship match.
+As the 1993 Royal Rumble approached, with the traditional WrestleMania number one contender for the title up for grabs for the first time, many new talents and more prominent names seemed to be working in other contests as opposed to the 30-man showpiece.
+Hart defended his title against newcomer Scott "Razor Ramon" Hall in another excellent championship match.
 Shawn Michaels was still preoccupied with former tag partner Marty Jannetty, and recent acquisitions The Steiner Brothers were, of course, involved in the tag team division.
 All of this meant that the Rumble match itself seemed quite thin on the ground for good options to go on and headline WrestleMania 9 in a few short months.

 The Royal Rumble match itself started well with the previous year’s winner Ric Flair coming out at number 1.
 It would prove to be Flair’s last WWF pay-per-view appearance for quite some time, and he would lose to Mr. Perfect the following night on Raw with the stipulation that only the victor would remain in the WWF.
-Ted Dibiase, former champion Bob Backlund, Jerry Lawler, and Perfect himself would all appear before the halfway point of the Rumble.
+Ted Dibiase, former champion Bob Backlund, Jerry Lawler, and Perfect himself, would all appear before the Rumble’s halfway point.
 Out of these names, only Backlund would last anywhere close to the finish.
 Fan-favorite The Undertaker arrived as entrant number 15 before being eliminated by the debuting Giant Gonzalez to set up their WrestleMania contest.
 Up until Yokozuna himself arrived at the number 27 stage, the Rumble was filled with lower card talent and tag teams.
 The main exception to this, which was lost on many casual fans at the time, was Puerto Rican legend Carlos Colon entered the fray.
-On an odd side note, commentators Gorilla Monsoon and Bobby Heenan described Colon as “a youngster” here, at fast approaching 45, while regularly mentioning Bob Backlund as a veteran at 43.
+On an odd side note, commentators Gorilla Monsoon and Bobby Heenan described Colon as "a youngster" here, at fast approaching 45, while regularly mentioning Bob Backlund as a veteran at 43.